-This Permit is based on the assumption that the information submitted in the application of 17 October 2012, as modified by subsequent approved amendments, is accurate and that the facility has been constructed and is being operated as specified in the application.
+This Permit is based on the assumption that the information submitted in the application of 25 January 2025, as modified by subsequent approved amendments, is accurate and that the facility has been constructed and is being operated as specified in the application.
 The Permittee must inform the Division of any deviation from, or changes in, the information in the application, which may affect the ability of the Permittee to comply with applicable regulations or Permit conditions.

-This Permit is effective as of 11 April 2025, and shall remain in effect until 21 June 2028, unless modified, suspended, or revoked.
+This Permit is effective as of Day Month Year, and shall remain in effect until Day-1 Month Year+5, unless modified, suspended, or revoked.

-Signed this 24th day of March 2025.
+Signed this day of Month Year .

-Ashley Taylor P.E.
+A alalas Tavilas I) F

-Chief, Bureau of Mining Regulation and Reclamation
+Ashley Taylor, I '.E.

-I. Specific Facility Conditions and Limitations
+Chief.
+Bureau of Mining Regulation and Reclamation

-- A. In accordance with operating plans and facility design plans reviewed and approved by the Division the Permittee shall: - 1.
+- I. Specific Facility Conditions and Limitations - A. In accordance with operating plans and facility design plans reviewed and approved by the Division the Permittee shall: - 1.
 Construct, operate, and close the facility in accordance with those plans; - 2.
 Contain within the fluid management system all process fluids including all meteoric waters which enter the system as a result of the 25-year, 24-hour storm event; and - 3.
 Not release or discharge any process or non-process contaminants from the fluid management system.